JeanEspindola/masonry-grid/README.md

 ### Not implemented / Issues
 - Not being able to use third party library was a real challenge here.
 I tried to implement the virtualization by myself but due to lack of time (sometimes even reaching PEXELS API daily limit), this request was not done.
 - A shouldRevalidate function can be implemented on each route to avoid reloading/re-fetching data on each route back/forward navigation.
-- There some duplication issues, while loading and fetching more data.
+- There are some duplication issues, while loading and fetching more data.
 I am not really sure if this is an issue in my implementation or if the next page is in fact brining some duplicated items.
 - There might be some ``too many requests`` issue when scrolling the page really fast.
-I am not sure about this yet, it is not consistent but I am still investigating.
+I am not sure about this yet, it is not consistent but I have added a better error message for the detailed route

 ### Improvements - TBD
 - Prettier and linting.
 I did not add due the timing constraints.